-As part of the professional development series of opportunities presented by the Department of Cultural Affairs and Special Events, gospel music artists and industry professionals are invited to a conversation with industry experts on Tuesday, May 8, at 6:30pm at the Chicago Cultural Center.
-The evening will feature Don Jackson, CEO and Founder of Central City Productions and the Stellar Awards, and Sir the Baptist, The Hip Hop Chaplain, discussing their dynamic careers and how to navigate the music business.
+As part of the professional development series of opportunities presented by the Department of Cultural Affairs and Special Events, gospel music artists and industry professionals are invited to a conversation with industry experts on Tuesday, May 8, at 6pm at the Chicago Cultural Center.
+The evening will feature Don Jackson, CEO and Founder of Central City Productions, and the Stellar Awards, award-winning singer, songwriter and producer Donald Lawrence and Sir the Baptist, The Hip Hop Chaplain, discussing their dynamic careers and how to navigate the music business.
 The event is presented in partnership with The Recording Academy® Chicago Chapter.

-The Chicago Gospel Music Festival is presented by the Chicago Department of Cultural Affairs and Special Events and is sponsored in part by Chicago Transit Authority, Inspiration 1390 AM and Communications Direct.
+The Chicago Gospel Music Festival is presented by the Chicago Department of Cultural Affairs and Special Events and is sponsored in part by Chicago Transit Authority, Inspiration 1390 AM, Communications Direct, and K-Love 97.9FM.

 For complete details on the Chicago Gospel Music Festival including artist information, visit chicagogospelmusicfestival.us, like us on Facebook at Chicago Gospel Music Festival or follow us on Twitter and Instagram at @ChicagoDCASE (#ChiGospelMusic).